erksch/react-smart-payment-buttons/README.md

 As you can see, with this option you don't need to the import the script.

-This option is faster because defers fetching the paypal script to a later time (when you actually need it).
+This option also reduces the load time of your application like the async script.
+A second benefit is that the PayPal SDK is only loaded when it's needed: Users who are entering your website may not want to immediatly download a PayPal SDK.
+By using the wrapper you are able to defer loading the SDK for example to when the users enters the checkout page.

 Instead of using the `clientId` prop you can also create an environment variable `REACT_APP_PAYPAL_CLIENT_ID` (for create-react-app usage) that contains the id.
 The `PayPalSDKWrapper` will pick it up automatically.